urod27/cspython-zelle-solutions/README.md

 The style of the way I wrote the answers will be in the format of me sort of teaching a classroom rather than answering a question.
 The thought process for this is for this to be a resource for anyone that wants to use it.

 These files are my own solutions to textbook practice questions to John Zelle's Python Programming: An Introduction to Computer Science, 3rd Edition.
+Any solutions that I was not able to solve on my own I annotated.

 Feel free to offer any input on how to improve or clean any code.